LPG Compound: Chemical Composition of LPG – Cooking Gas LPG

 With butane, when it drops below freezing, you end up with no gas.

-Some countries, like Italy, vary the mix by season.
+Some countries, like Italy, vary the LPG compound of the different kinds of gas by season.

 In NZ, they even vary the mix by latitudes, as well as by season.

-For example, New Zealand’s North Island and South Islands may receive different mixtures.
+For example, in New Zealand’s North Island and South Islands, the LPG compound may vary with different kinds of gas mixtures.

-The colder regions get a different proportion of propane, vs butane, in winter.
+The colder regions get the different type of gas composition of propane vs butane, in winter.

 Needless to say, propane is the preferred choice for cold weather climates.

-The names for the gases are dependent upon what country you are in.
+The names for the different types of LPG – cooking gas LPG are dependent upon what country you are in.

 In New Zealand, LPG is almost always a propane and butane mix.